Deloopings of Hurwitz spaces: Rational cohomology

 \section{Rational cohomology}

-In this section we assume that $\Q$ is a finite, $\bQ$-Poincare PMQ and $G$ is a finite group, and compute the rational cohomology of $\bB(\Q_+,G)$.
-Recall that a PMQ $\Q$ is $\bQ$-Poincare if $\Q$ is locally finite and for all $a\in\Q$ the space $\Hur(\mcR;\Q_+)_a$ is a $\bQ$-homology manifold of some dimension: in this case $\Q$ admits an intrinsic norm $h\colon\Q\to\N$ and $\Hur(\mcR;\Q_+)_a$ is a orientable $\bQ$-homology manifold of dimension $2h(a)$ for all $a\in\Q$.
+In this section we assume that $\Q$ is a finite, $\bQ$-Poincar\'e PMQ and $G$ is a finite group, and compute the rational cohomology of $\bB(\Q_+,G)$.
+Recall from \cite[Definition]{Bianchi:Hur2} that a PMQ $\Q$ is $\bQ$-Poincar\'e if $\Q$ is locally finite and for all $a\in\Q$ the space $\Hur(\mcR;\Q_+)_a$ is a $\bQ$-homology manifold of some dimension: in this case $\Q$ admits an intrinsic norm $h\colon\Q\to\N$ and $\Hur(\mcR;\Q_+)_a$ is an orientable $\bQ$-homology manifold of dimension $2h(a)$ for all $a\in\Q$.
 See \cite[Proposition 9.7]{Bianchi:Hur2}.

 Our interest for the space $\bB(\Q_+,G)$ and its cohomology comes from Theorem \ref{thm:mainHiso} and Proposition \ref{prop:bBHur}, relating $\bB(\Q_+,G)$ to the topological monoid $\mHurm(\Q)$.
 Note that, for a fixed PMQ $\Q$, we are free to choose a group $G$ completing $\Q$ to a PMQ-group pair $(\Q,G,\fe,\fr)$.
-If $\Q$ is finite we can for instance take $G=\cG(\Q)/\cK(\Q)$, which is a finite group; here $\cK(\Q)$ denotes the kernel of the map $\rho\colon\cG(\Q)\to\Aut_{\PMQ}(\Q)^{op}$, giving the right action of $\cG(\Q)$ on $\Q$ by conjugation: if $\Q$ is finite then also $\Aut_{\PMQ}(\Q)^{op}$ is finite and contains a subgroup isomorphic to $\cG(\Q)/\cK(\Q)$.
+If $\Q$ is finite we can, for instance, take $G=\cG(\Q)/\cK(\Q)$, which is a finite group; here $\cK(\Q)$ denotes the kernel of the map $\rho\colon\cG(\Q)\to\Aut_{\PMQ}(\Q)^{op}$, giving the right action of $\cG(\Q)$ on $\Q$ by conjugation: if $\Q$ is finite, then $\Aut_{\PMQ}(\Q)^{op}$ is also finite and contains a subgroup isomorphic to $\cG(\Q)/\cK(\Q)$.
 See also \cite[Lemma 2.13]{Bianchi:Hur1}.
-Thus, if we are given a \emph{finite}, $\bQ$-Poincare PMQ $\Q$, we can complete $\Q$ to a PMQ-group pair by adjoining a suitable finite group $G$.
+Thus, if we are given a \emph{finite}, $\bQ$-Poincar\'e PMQ $\Q$, we can complete $\Q$ to a PMQ-group pair by adjoining a suitable finite group $G$.

-Recall from \cite[Definition 4.29]{Bianchi:Hur1} that $\cA(\Q)\subset\bQ[\Q]$ is defined as the subring of the PMQ-group ring $\bQ[\Q]$ containing the invariants under conjugation by $G$:
+Recall from \cite[Definition 4.29]{Bianchi:Hur1} that $\cA(\Q)\subset\bQ[\Q]$ is defined as the subring of the PMQ-group ring $\bQ[\Q]$ consisting of the invariants under conjugation by $G$:

 As a $\bQ$-vector space, $\cA(\Q)$ is spanned by elements $\sca{S}=\sum_{a\in S}\sca{a}$, for each conjugacy class $S\subset\Q$.
 In this section we consider $\bQ[\Q]^G$ as a graded, associative ring, by putting the generator $\sca{a}$ in degree $2h(a)$, for all $a\in\Q$; similarly $\cA(\Q)$ is a graded ring with $\sca{S}$ in degree $2h(a)$, for any $a\in S$.
 By \cite[Lemma 4.31]{Bianchi:Hur1} the ring $\cA(\Q)$ is a commutative ring, hence by our choice of degrees it is a graded-commutative ring, supported in even degrees.
-We will prove the following theorem. \begin{thm} Let $(\Q,G)$ be a PMQ-group pair with $\Q$ finite and $\bQ$-Poincare and with $G$ finite.
+We will prove the following theorem. \begin{thm} Let $(\Q,G)$ be a PMQ-group pair with $\Q$ finite and $\bQ$-Poincar\'e and with $G$ finite.
 Then there is an isomorphism of rings